The Chakra System

 Some chakras are blocked or aren’t open enough (under-active) and can have adverse effects on our mental and even physical state.
 When this happens, other chakras must compensate for the under-active chakras causing them to be overactive, which can have adverse effects on us too.
 When this happens, they need to be healed and balanced.

 In order, the 7 main chakras are, the root chakra, the sacral chakra, the solar plexus chakra, the heart chakra, the throat chakra, the third eye chakra, and the crown chakra.
-This article will explain a little more in depth about the heart chakra.
+This article will explain a little more in depth about the third eye chakra.

 Signs of Imbalance

-There are different ways to tell if your heart chakra is out of balance.
-Being out of balance could mean that it is underactive overactive.
+There are different ways to tell if your third eye chakra is out of balance.
+Being out of balance could mean that it is under-active or overactive.
 These could be both mental issues or physical issues.

 Symptoms of Imbalance

-When you have realized your heart chakra is out of balance, there are measures you can take to balance it back out; open or close an over or under active heart chakra.
-Here are some things you can do to balance and heal your heart chakra.
+When you have realized your third eye chakra is out of balance, there are measures you can take to balance it back out; open or close an over or under active third eye chakra.
+Here are some things you can do to balance and heal your third eye chakra.

 Healing Stones or Crystals

 Healing stones and healing crystals have been used for centuries.
 They have been believed to aid in the healing process of the chakras by healing the body, mind and spirit.
 These stones and crystals can be worn as jewelry such as necklaces, earrings and bracelets or can simply be held or placed in a prominent area.